 Yes, beavers.
 These web-footed, fat-tailed amphibious rodents help countless other critters survive a heat wave.
 They not only drench certain landscapes in cold water but also help cool the air.
 They even make forests and grasslands less likely to burn.

 This is especially important right now.
-In the last two weeks, an oppressive heat wave has been roasting much of the US and Europe, putting both humans and wildlife at risk.
-The UK saw its hottest day on record.
-Temperatures in parts of Oklahoma and Texas hit 115 degrees.
+An oppressive heat wave is roasting parts of the US, Europe, and Asia, putting both humans and wildlife at risk.
+The globe saw its hottest days on record earlier this month.
+Temperatures in parts of California could reach 120 degrees Fahrenheit this weekend.
 And there are still two months of summer left.

 While beavers were once nearly hunted to extinction in North America and parts of Europe — and they’re still considered, by some, as pests — it’s increasingly clear that these animals help safeguard ecosystems against the wrath of climate change.
 Beavers are very much wildlife heroes in a warming world, and we’d be wise to follow the example they set.